 Earnings per share.
-The earnings per share are determined by dividing the profit attributable to ordinary shareholders of the parent company of the Group by the weighted average number of ordinary shares outstanding during the reporting period.
+The earnings per share are determined by dividing the profit attributable to ordinary shareholders of JSC OGK-1 by the weighted average number of ordinary shares outstanding during the reporting period.

 Minority interest.
 Minority interest represents the minority shareholders' proportionate share of the equity and results of operations of the Group's subsidiaries.
 This has been calculated based upon the minority's ownership percentage of these subsidiaries.
-In purchases of minority interest, difference, if any, between the carrying amount of a minority interest and the amount paid to acquire it is recorded as loss directly in equity.
+In purchases of minority interest, the difference, if any, between the carrying amount of a minority interest and the amount paid to acquire it is recorded as a loss directly in equity.